Naming the largest number: Exploring the boundary between mathematics and the philosophy of mathematics: Number realism

 Given Principle \ref{principleGC}, it follows from a trivial argument\Footnote{If $\phi$ is a \statement\ of \K(\NT), then for every $\psi$ in the category of true \statements\ of \K(\NT), either $\phi = \psi$ or $\phi \neq \psi$.
 Thus by Principle \ref{principleGC}, either $\phi = \psi$ for some such $\psi$, or $\phi \neq \psi$ for all such $\psi$.
 But in the first case $\phi$ is true, while in the second case $\phi$ is not true.} that every \statement\ of \K(\NT) is either true or not.
 Thus the classicization \C(\K(\NT)) is also a precise language, and in particular Principle \ref{principleGC} implies that \K(\NT) is not maximal.
 This raises the question: What kind of language is best capable of formalizing the reasoning of a philosopher who accepts Principle \ref{principleGC}?

 Well, it is clear that if we accept Principle \ref{principleGC}, then the notion of a category generated by production rules becomes crucially important.
 Thus, it becomes useful to develop a convention for describing such categories.
 For simplicity we consider the case where the categories to be described are subsets of the natural numbers, such as the set of all true sentences of \K(\NT) or similarly constructed categoies.
-Our convention in this case is as follows: if $\Phi(n,C)$ is a formula with one first-order free variable `$n$' and one second-order free variable `$C$' that only appears positively (i.e. `$m\in C$' can appear but not `$m\notin C$'), then the category $C_\Phi$ is generated according to the family of production rules: ``If $\Phi(n,C_\Phi)$ is true, then add $n$ to $C$''.
-For example, if $C_\Phi$ is the category of true statements of \NT\ then $\Phi(n,C)$ would be a disjunct of several statements including ``$n=\LQ\forall m \; \phi(m) RQ$ and $\forall m \; \LQ\phi(m)\RQ\in C$''.
+Our convention in this case is as follows: if $\Phi(n,C)$ is a formula with one first-order free variable `$n$' and one second-order free variable `$C$' that only appears positively (i.e. `$m\in C$' can appear but not `$m\notin C$'),\Footnote{The condition that `$C$' appears only positively is necessary so that the resulting category $C_\Phi$ is the same regardless of in what order the production rules are applied.} then the category $C_\Phi$ is generated according to the family of production rules: ``If $\Phi(n,C_\Phi)$ is true, then add $n$ to $C_\Phi$''.
+For example, if $C_\Phi$ is the category of true statements of \NT\ then $\Phi(n,C)$ would be a disjunct of several statements including ``$n=\LQ\forall m \; \phi(m)\RQ$ and $\forall m \; \LQ\phi(m)\RQ\in C$''.

 Using this convention, we define the \emph{language of generated categories} \GC, which is \NT\ augmented with the ability to refer to categories of the form $C_\Phi$, where $\Phi(n,C)$ is a formula in \GC.
 We need to allow $\Phi$ to range over \GC, and not just \NT, in order to make \GC\ a selfmeta language (we leave the proof that it is selfmeta as an exercise\Footnote{The basic idea is to recursively define a map $\phi(x_1,\ldots,x_n) \mapsto C_\Phi$ from formulas with an arbitrary number of free variables into categories, such that $\phi(a_1,\ldots,a_n)$ is true if and only if $\lb a_1,\ldots,a_n\rb \in C_\Phi$, where $\lb \cdot\rb$ is the standard $n$-tupling function on $\N$.}).
 However, it has the effect that not all categories $C_\Phi$ that can be written in \GC\ are well-defined.
 If $\Phi$ refers to \NT, then $C_\Phi$ is well-defined, and if $\Phi$ refers only to categories $C_\Psi$ such that $C_\Psi$ is well-defined, then $C_\Phi$ is well-defined.
 However, there is no way of knowing in advance whether this is the case or not.
 The strength of an axiomatization of \GC\ could be measured by how many categories $C_\Phi$ it can prove are well-defined.